-Get ready to take the edge off of summer’s heat with a chilled, refreshing bowl of gazpacho – a vibrantly colored and flavored, chilled tomato and cucumber soup.
+Get ready to take the edge off of summer’s heat with a refreshing bowl of chilled gazpacho soup.
+The base is tomatoes, cucumbers and vegetables, with herbs and spices.
 Serve it garnished with cooked shrimp, avocado slices and a sprinkle of Tajin, an amazing chili-lime seasoning blend.
-A batch keeps in the fridge for days.
+A batch of soup keeps in the fridge for 4-5 days.

 I used to keep a big jar of gazpacho in the fridge all summer long and eat it every day.
 It’s a great snack, lunch, appetizer or side dish.
 Having forgotten about gazpacho for years, I’m going back to my own tradition.